 One downside about this type is the site giving you the link might be focused on any topic in the world instead of being focused on something related directly to your niche.
 Unfortunately, this means the backlink might not have the same impact you would expect.
-Links from sites having a similar focus are more valuable than those from random other sites.
+Links from an authoritative site having a similar focus are more valuable than those from random other sites.

 On the other hand, you can apply some effort and obtain plenty of them.
 It does require some work, but you are in complete control (or at least mostly) of who gives them to you.
 These can be anything from the ones you ask for, to the ones you exchange services for, to the ones you pay for, or to the ones you create for yourself.

-In the blogging community, asking for backlinks is somewhat of a faux pas.
+In the blogging community, asking for backlinks to your website is somewhat of a faux pas.
 Anytime you ask someone else to give you something for free, people tend to shoot you the stink-eye.
 While you can technically do this, I strongly urge you:

 Please DO NOT ask for free backlinks!

 If you “ask” for backlinks, make sure you are offering something in return, like high quality content including a backlink to their site.